ChrstphrHll/npc_gen/students/Robbos Kalaerede.md

 year: 4
 guild: Treskal
 partyID: 7
+tags:
+- Half-Elf
+- Artificer
+- Protection
+- 4th
+- Treskal
 ---
 # Robbos Kalaerede
 ---
 ### Description
 - 4th year Half-Elf Artificer in Treskal
-- wavy lighter blonde hair that's parted to the left, Hazel eyes, and Tan skin
+- wavy lighter blonde hair that's parted to the left, Pale Green eyes, and Tan skin
 - Is Graceful and Driving, and has Spontaneity as their ideal

 ### Organizations